LaunchCodeEducation/liftoff/docs/_sources/modules/project/logging-java-apps.rst.txt

 Logging With Java Applications
 ==============================

-In this tutorial, we’ll discuss why logging is important, how to control your logging output, how to write your own logging statements, and how to view your logs in production.
+In this tutorial, we'll discuss why logging is important, how to control your logging output, how to write your own logging statements, and how to view your logs in production.

 .. contents:: Contents
-   :local:
-   :depth: 2
+   :depth: 3

 Introduction
 ------------